 - 40. However, cART does not cure an individual living with HIV.
 People living with HIV must continually take the drugs that make up a cART regimen for the rest of their lives.
 If a person stops taking a cART regimen, viral replication will soon restart, resulting in viral rebound and the resumed destruction of a patient's immune system. - 41.
-A modern cART regimen most often consists of two drugs of the nucleotide/nucleoside analogue reverse transcriptase inhibitor ("NRTI") class-often referred to as an "NRTI backbone"-taken with a third agent of another class.
-For example, all "first line" regimens that the United States government recommends for treatment-naïve patients, i.e. those not previously treated for HIV, consist of two NRTIs (either (i) Tenofovir with emtricitabine or lamivudine or (ii) abacavir with emtricitabine or lamivudine) taken with a third agent of the integrase strand transfer inhibitor ("INSTI") class, specifically dolutegravir, bictegravir, or raltegravir.
+A modern cART regimen most often consists of two drugs of the nucleotide/nucleoside analogue reverse transcriptase inhibitor ("NRTI") class-often referred to as an "NRTI backbone"- taken with a third agent of another class.
+For example, all "first line" regimens that the United States government recommends for treatment-naïve patients, i.e., those not previously treated for HIV, consist of two NRTIs (either (i) Tenofovir with emtricitabine or lamivudine or (ii) abacavir with emtricitabine or lamivudine) taken with a third agent of the integrase strand transfer inhibitor ("INSTI") class, specifically dolutegravir, bictegravir, or raltegravir.
 The use of abacavir is recommended for only a select patient population and only with a particular third agent, dolutegravir (see Section VIII below). - 42.
 Tenofovir is the most common NRTI used in cART regimens in the United States.
 Tenofovir is unique among NRTIs approved to treat HIV infection, in that it is a nucleotide analogue, rather than a nucleoside analogue.
 All NRTIs must be "activated" by the patient's cells for the drug to inhibit viral replication.
 This activation process is known as phosphorylation, and it comprises the chemical addition of a phosphate group to a drug molecule through specific human enzymes known as kinases.
 As shown in detail below (see Sections VII and VIII), Tenofovir's dominance among NRTIs, and the need to use NRTIs in almost all cART regimens, allowed Gilead and its coconspirators to monopolize the market for cART regimens. - 43.
-With the exception of Tenofovir, all NRTIs approved to treat HIV need to be triple phosphorylated, i.e. three phosphate groups need to be sequentially added to the drug molecule for the drug to be activated.
-Tenofovir, however, already has a single phosphate group analogue, a phosphonate moiety, attached to the drug molecule.
+With the exception of Tenofovir, all NRTIs approved to treat HIV need to be triple phosphonate moiety, attached to the drug molecule.
 Thus, Tenofovir needs to be phosphorylated only twice by host enzymes to be converted into its activated form, tenofovir-diphosphate ("TFV-DP").
-This allows first phosphate group to the drug, allowing Tenofovir to have superior intracellular pharmacokinetics
+This allows Tenofovir to skip the slowest or "rate limiting" step in the NRTI activation process, the addition of the first phosphate group to the drug, allowing Tenofovir to have superior intracellular pharmacokinetics (fundamentally, allowing a higher concentration and longer half-life of the activated molecule (TFV-DP) in the cell).